isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution713.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+PixelCommerce Version 5.2.5 - PixelCommerce Version 5.2.5 - Marketplace

 ### Support Level
-Up to 70% (80% for Retail sector)  for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+E-Commerce - Online Shop (B2C)

 ### Contact Information
-Company Name:PIXEL MECHANICS PTE LTD <br>Web URL: https://pixelmechanics.com.sg/psg-ecommerce-grant <br>Contact Hotline: 68029677 <br>Contact Email: info@pixelmechanics.com.sg <br>
+15500

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.